UTSA-CS-3443/Fall-2024-004-Hello-World/README.md

 # Adulting.io
 Android project for team: Hello World.
 This application is meant to serve as a calculator app for adults of all ages, helping them navigate finances easily.

+## Installation

 ## Calculators

-3. Mortage
+- Mortgage
+Takes input for variables such as:
    - Deposit
    - Loan amount
-   - APR
+   - Loan APR
+   - Length of Loan in years
    - Property Taxes/Insurance/PMI(Escrow)
    - Extra Payments
+   - Insurance
+   - PMI
+Then it will provide the calculations results for the following:
+   - Total Cost of Mortgage
-   - Total Interest Paid
+   - Total Monthly Payment
+   - Months to pay off Mortage

-4. Auto Loan Payments
+* Auto Loan Payments
    - Trade-in value
    - Down payment
    - APR
    - Total cost of new car
    - Extra monthly amount

-> Misc loan calculator
->  TBD
+* Interest
+  -

 ### Authors